sourceplusplus/demo-java/README.md

 Once the plugin is installed, check out the demos below.
 Each demo contains instructions explaining how to use it.

+> Note: You do not need to run this code to play with the demos.
+This application is hosted on our publicly accessible servers.

 ## Demos

 ### [Tail Logs](./src/main/java/spp/demo/command/TailLogs.java)